 Yeo Valley Primary School will continue to contract Devon Norse to provide school meals in their own professional kitchens.
 Meals are cooked fresh every day, include vegetarian options, and follow a three-weekly cycle of menus.
 Please visit the school website for more information.

-Below you have view the current menu, allergen information and proceed to fill out your child’s order on the dining club form.
+Below you can view the current menu, allergen information and proceed to fill out your child’s order on the dining club form.
 You will receive a confirmation email containing your choices.

-Information for the summer term dining menu will be available shortly via the links below
+Information for the summer term dining menu is available via the links below

 The school food standards